ed-kung/CSUN-Econ-433/docs/labs/lab08.md

 5. Use the experimental cohort to run a regression of `small` on `log(family_income)` and `as.factor(race)`.
 Call this regression `r0exp`.

+    - *Note*: Since the data do not come from a stratified survey, you do not need to use any weights in the regression.

 6. Use the regular cohort to run a regression of `small` on `log(family_income)` and `as.factor(race)`.
 Call this regression `r0reg`.

 7. Combine the results of `r0exp` and `r0reg` using `stargazer`.
 Comment on the results.
 What is this table trying to show?